 Each of those are easily obtained from the Seed VM Summary as highlighted below.

-- update the Disk Blob details in Live 8 and 10 as copied earlier
+- update the Disk Blob details in Line 8 and 10 as copied earlier

 After stepping through the script to create the new VM, and happy with the new name etc, I executed the New-AzureRMVM command.